 At first glance rigging, a slip bobber may appear to be daunting.
 In reality, this is a very simple process that I will outline below.

 1. Gather Materials – Start off by gathering all the materials needed for a slip bobber rig.
 You will need a bobber stop, the float/bobber, one or two split shot weights, your hook, and your bait.
 A good slip bobber will come with the float and the bobber stop.

-EXAMPLE: If you want to fish at a depth of 20 feet, attach the bobber stop 20 feet form the hook.
+EXAMPLE: If you want to fish at a depth of 20 feet, attach the bobber stop 20 feet from the hook.

 3. Attach the Fishing Float – Run your line through the float.
-There is a hallow tube that runs the length of the float.
-Simply run you fishing line through that tube starting at the top of the float.
+There is a hollow tube that runs the length of the float.
+Simply run your fishing line through that tube starting at the top of the float.

 4. Attach a Fishing Hook – Select the appropriate hook and size, and attach it to the end of your fishing line.

 5. Add Weight – This step is optional but I DO RECOMMEND it.
 This will help your bait sink to the desired depth faster and it will allow for a longer cast.
 Use split shot weights for this.
 Use one or two split shots about 2 feet above the hook.
 These simply pinch onto the line and are very easy to use.